amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 Table 2 shows balanced gender (51.9% male).
 Sleep Duration mode is 7-8 hours (25.8%), meaning 74.2% get non-optimal sleep—widespread sleep problems.
 Dietary Habits mode is "unhealthy" (34.7%), compounding mental health risks.
 Depression prevalence is 9.9% (class imbalance).
 Family History and Suicidal Thoughts each ~50%, indicating genetic vulnerability and acute symptoms affect half the population—explaining why workplace interventions alone may be insufficient.

+It can be seen that in Table 2, gender is balanced.
+Around 74.2% personals get non-optimal sleep problems because the sleep duration is 7-8 hours.
+About a third of people have unhealthy eating habits that makes mental health harder to manage

 **Table 2: Categorical Attributes Summary Statistics**

 | Attribute | Unique Values | Mode | Mode Frequency | Mode % |